Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

    Keep in mind, if you have more than one ROS distribution installed, ~/.bashrc must only source the setup.bash for the version you are currently using.

-build the ROS 2 packages,
+Build the ROS 2 packages:

 .. code-block:: bash

     cd ~/workspace
     colcon build

-source the ROS 2 overlay packages,
+Source the ROS 2 overlay packages:

 .. code-block:: bash